Skip to content

 Multiple Tenant Control Planes

-You can use the same Gateway resource for multiple Tenant Control Planes by using different hostnames:
+We can use the same Gateway resource for multiple Tenant Control Planes by using different hostnames per tenant cluster.
+Let us extend the above example for multiple tenant control planes behind single gateway (and LB IP).

 # Gateway with wildcard hostname